PacktPublishing/Node-Cookbook-3rd-Ed/05-Wielding-Web-Protocols/content.md

 }
 ```

-After some `Content-Length` checks we grab the originl filename and field
+After some `Content-Length` checks we grab the original filename and field
 as supplied through the HTTP headers and construct a filename in
 similar fashion to our output filenames in the main recipe.
 Also similar
 to the main recipe, we create a `dest` stream.